statechannels/statechannels/new-packages/nitro-protocol/readme.md

 is determined through an oracle feed.

 A full description of the framework and it's capabilities can be found in our [whitepaper](https://magmo.com/force-move-games.pdf).

-The framework separates the core behaviour of the protocol from the implementation.
-We currently provide one implementation (the simple adjudicator).
-You can find more about working with the framework using the simple adjudicator in the [readme](./packages/fmg-simple-adjudicator).

-The simple-adjudicator contract in this respository currently supports a single 2-player game, but that's mostly due to solidity challenges and time constraints - the framework itself extends naturally to n-player games.

-This repository contains the logic for a few example applications (a [payment channel](./packages/fmg-payments) and the game of [rock-paper-scissors](./packages/fmg-rock-paper-scissors)) to demonstrate how to build on top of the framework.
-You may also find more advanced, fully-functioning example applications in our [Apps monorepo](https://github.com/magmo/apps), including Tic Tac Toe and our Channel Wallet.

 # Nitro and the nitro-adjudicator